thepython555/scratch-for-sillybillys/docs/CONTRIBUTING.md

-# Contributing to Scratch for Discord
+# Contributing to Scratch for Goobers

 Thanks for taking the time to contribute! ❤️

-The following is a set of guidelines for contributing to Scratch for Discord.
+The following is a set of guidelines for contributing to Scratch for Goobers.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 These guidelines have been adapted from [Atom](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).

 #### Table Of Contents